PhD position on a highly accurate, high bandwidth piezo driver at sub-nanometer scale for lithography and metrology.

 “Advanced piezo-electric wafer stage for next generation lithography and metrology applications”.

-In this project, in collaboration with an industrial partner, in total four PhD candidates are aiming to demonstrate the feasibility of an advanced moving stage for holding silicon wafers in which light-weight and compact piezo-electric actuators are used.
+In this project, in collaboration with the industrial partner ASML, in total four PhD candidates are aiming to demonstrate the feasibility of an advanced moving stage for holding silicon wafers in which light-weight and compact piezo-electric actuators are used.
 To enable the required high accuracy and speed, a new highly accurate piezo driver is required which shall provide an unprecedented positioning bandwidth.

 The PhD candidate will be based in the Electromechanics and Power Electronics (EPE) group in the Electronical Engineering department and will collaborate intensively with the other three PhD candidates in the project at the Electrical Engineering (optical and control systems) and Mechanical (system engineering) Departments as well as researchers of the industry.